DgknBlc/DgknBlc/README.md

 ### Hi there 👋

 I'm Doğukan.
-23 Years old, Computer Engineering Student at Ondokuz Mayıs University(Soon to be Graduated), Someday wants to be a Game Dev.
+24 Years old, Working at Payguru as a junior software developer, Someday wants to be a Game Dev.

-🔭 I’m currently working on C# and UNITY
+🔭 I’m currently working on Java, Node.js, Php

-🌱 I’m currently learning Flutter, PHP, JSP
+🌱 I’m currently learning C#

 ------------------------------------------------
 📫 How to reach me